Effective July 30, 2016

-- To communicate with you by email, postal mail, telephone, and/or mobile devices about information, programs, products or services that may be of interest to you either from us or service providers or affiliates.
+- To communicate with you by email, postal mail, telephone, fax, and/or mobile devices about information, programs, products or services that may be of interest to you either from us or from our service providers or affiliates.

 - To send administrative information to you.

-- To help social sharing such as through the Freemason Network or SR Chirp.
+- To help social sharing through social media, such as through the Freemason Network or SR Chirp, Instagram, Twitter or Facebook.

 - For internal purposes, such as data analysis, audits, fraud monitoring and prevention, enhancing or modifying the SC Websites, identifying usage trends, assessing the success of marketing campaigns, and expanding our activities.